techno-tim/techno-tim.github.io/_tabs/about.md

 If you see something that needs to be fixed, this documentation is open source!
 Feel free to open an issue or PR [here](https://github.com/techno-tim/techno-tim.github.io).

-You can this project by becoming a [sponsor on GitHub](https://github.com/sponsors/timothystewart6) or a [patron on Patreon](https://www.patreon.com/technotim).
+You can support this project by becoming a [sponsor on GitHub](https://github.com/sponsors/timothystewart6) or a [patron on Patreon](https://www.patreon.com/technotim).
 Thank you for your consideration!